SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/strimzi-kafka.md

 1. **Add labels on your Kafka pods**
    1. Open **kafka-metrics-sumologic-telegraf.yaml** in any editor and go to **spec -> kafka -> template -> pod -> metadata -> labels** section.
    2. Enter in values for the parameters marked with `<<CLUSTER_NAME>>,<<ENVIRONMENT>>` in the yaml file:
-      * `environment` - Replace `<<ENVIRONMENT>>` with the deployment environment where the Kafka cluster identified by the value of servers resides.
+      * `environment`.
+Replace `<<ENVIRONMENT>>` with the deployment environment where the Kafka cluster identified by the value of servers resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-      * `messaging_cluster` - Replace `<<CLUSTER_NAME>>` with a name to identify this Kafka cluster.
+      * `messaging_cluster`.
+Replace `<<CLUSTER_NAME>>` with a name to identify this Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

       * **Do not modify the following values** as it will cause the Sumo Logic app to not function correctly.
         * `component: “messaging”` - This value is used by Sumo Logic apps to identify application components.